miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 8. Forum Page:
 	- Prety much works as a normal Forum, it has categories, you can add a new topic to each category, there are also comments.
-	- Forum can be accessed only by registered users, since registrations requires only Email and Password, the forum also requirest First and Last Name so you can log inside it and view the forum.
-Redirects you to a page where you have to enter you Names.
+	- Forum can be accessed only by registered users, since registrations requires only Email and Password, the forum also requirest First and Last Name so you can log inside it and view the forum.The purpose of this is to not share emails directly in the forum and keep the users just with their names/ nicknames for privacy.
+Redirects you to a page where you have to enter you names if you haven't entered them yet.
-	- Posts have to be approved from Moderator or Administrator before they can be viewed in the staff or admin panel.
+	- Posts have to be approved from Moderator or Administrator before they can be viewed.
+This approval happens in the staff or admin panel.
 	- Posts also can be closed, so people can view them, but can't add a comment.

 ![ForumPage](screenshots/Screenshot_Forum_Four.png)